 Registration is now open for the 2017 summer presession courses.
 Please see the LTRR Courses webpage for more information if you are interested in taking other courses offered through the Laboratory of Tree-Ring Research.

 Each tree has a story to tell.
 Dendrochronology is the study of natural and human processes that are recorded in the tree-ring record.
 This record is retained over time due to the remarkable preservation qualities of wood, and across the wide geographical distribution of trees.
 Through the science of dendrochronology, a broad range of ecological, climatic, geological, and cultural variables can be reconstructed, and analyzed with high spatial and temporal resolution.
 Chronologies have been developed all over the world.

 The Laboratory of Tree-Ring Research (LTRR) is offering three (3) short summer courses in dendrochronology, focusing on Dendroclimatology, Dendroecology, and Dendroarchaeology.
 Classes will convene for three weeks from 15 May 2017 through 2 June 2017 at the campus of the University of Arizona in Tucson.

-This three-week intensive course will introduce students to theory, laboratory and field techniques, and current research.
-The course will be based at the LTRR (http://www.ltrr.arizona.edu/) with field trips to sites in the Southwest region.
+These intensive courses will introduce students to theory, laboratory and field techniques, and current research in each subfield.
+Courses will be based at the Laboratory on the UA campus, with field trips to sites in the Southwest region.
 Lectures will be presented by course instructors and other leading scientists.
 Course readings are drawn primarily from the published literature.

 We look forward to seeing you this summer!